armanjindal/garden/content/digital-garden/Sublet.md

 title: "Apartment Sublet - September - December/January, 2023"
 ---

 I am subletting my room in a three bedroom apartment in 515 West, 110th Street.
-It is between Broadway and Amsterdam, a few mins walk from Columbia and right off the 1.
-The C train is a 8 min walk away, and the building, which is filled with Barnard/Columbia students, is between

 I LOVE this room, apartment, and area.
 I am looking for someone who will fit in here and enjoy living here while I backpack and hunt for a job.
 Ideally, it is for a whole semester.
 I am flexible on dates, but at minimum three months.
 Open to discuss an exact day and pro-rate accordingly.